 We do have some awesome FREE things to do in Sydney and we’ve got over 10,000 of some of the best beaches in the world which are free (besides the parking fees).

-- Dreamworld is Australia’s biggest theme park and costs $84.99 adult $59.99 child.
-We have a special 10% discount for our readers.
+- Dreamworld is Australia’s biggest theme park and costs $95 for day tickets. .
 Click here to get your Dreamworld ticket

-- Great Barrier Reef – last week we did a one day tour from Cairns to Marine World with Reef Magic Cruises which cost our family of four $485.
-I paid an extra $125 for an introductory scuba dive.
+- Great Barrier Reef – we did a one day tour from Cairns to Marine World with Reef Magic Cruises, which cost $240 AUS per person.
+I paid an extra cost for an introductory scuba dive.
+This catamaran reef cruise looks better for around the same price.

-- Australia Zoo – Home of Steve Irwin the Crocodile Hunter $59 adult $35 child
+- Australia Zoo – Home of Steve Irwin the Crocodile Hunter $59 adult $35 child.
+Get your tickets here.

 - National Parks – Australia has over 500 National Parks and vehicle entry fees typically cost from $7 – $12 per day.
 Click here to read our favourite 25 National Parks